Gareth Peirce: Career

-In the 1960s she worked as a journalist in the United States, following the campaign of Rev. Martin Luther King Jr. She married, returned to Britain in 1970 with her husband and elder son and undertook her postgraduate law degree at the London School of Economics.
+In the 1960s she worked as a journalist in the United States, following the campaign of Rev. Martin Luther King Jr. She married, returned to Britain in 1970 with her husband and son and undertook her postgraduate law degree at the London School of Economics.
 Her younger son was born in London after her permanent return to England.

 In 1974 she joined the law firm of the solicitor Benedict Birnberg as a trainee, being admitted to the Roll of Solicitors on 15 December 1978.
 Following Birnberg's retirement in 1999, she continued to work as a senior partner of Birnberg Peirce and Partners.

 In the mid-1970s she supported specific campaigns for legal reforms of police procedures that permitted the prosecution and conviction of persons based solely on identification evidence.
-Individual cases then very much in the news led to the establishment of Justice Against the Identification Laws (JAIL), an organisation that Gareth Peirce supports.
+Individual cases then very much in the news led to the establishment of Justice Against the Identification Laws (JAIL), an organisation Peirce supports.

 During her career she represented Judith Ward, who had been wrongfully convicted in 1974 of several IRA-related bombings, the Guildford Four, the Birmingham Six, several mineworkers after the Battle of Orgreave, the family of Jean Charles de Menezes and Moazzam Begg, a man held in extrajudicial detention by the American government.

 Of her defence of Muslim suspects accused of terrorism Peirce has said:We have lost our way in this country.
 We have entered a new dark age of injustice and it is frightening that we are overwhelmed by it.
 I know I am representing innocent people; innocent people who know that a jury they face will inevitably be predisposed to find them guilty.

-Julian Assange, the founder of WikiLeaks, appointed Peirce as his solicitor in Swedish Judicial Authority v Julian Assange.
+Julian Assange, the founder of WikiLeaks, appointed Peirce as his solicitor in Assange v Swedish Prosecution Authority.
 She was among the doctors and lawyers who were spied on by UC Global while visiting Assange at the Ecuadorian embassy.
 Santiago Pedraz, the Audiencia Nacional judge who is overseeing the case against UC Global's David Morales, issued court orders requesting permission of UK authorities to take witness testimony from Peirce and others.